zhirui-gao/PoseProbe.github.io/README.md

 # PoseProbe

-This is the repository that contains source code for the [SPARF website](https://prunetruong.com/sparf.github.io/).
+This is the repository that contains source code for the [PoseProbe website](https://zhirui-gao.github.io/PoseProbe.github.io/).

 If you find this work useful for your work please cite:
 ```